The strategic layer.

 Messaging architecture.

-Tagline system — working set
+Tagline system

 Product-message pillars

-The in-box welcome card codifies a three-pillar product-message taxonomy.
-Use this on any product surface that needs to explain what ātem is and why it's worth €45.
+The in-box welcome card and any product surface that needs to explain what ātem is and why it's worth €45 use these three pillars.
+Names are concrete nouns, not category jargon.

 Closing benefit triplet